jajja/jorm/README.md

 ### Mapping joined records

-If you preffer a flatter Java flaour it is possible to map records to joine tables, or in fact entirely generic queries.
+If you prefer a flatter Java flaour it is possible to map records to joine tables, or in fact entirely generic queries.
 This is done the the `@Jorm` attribute `sql`

     @Jorm(database="moria", sql="SELECT d.id AS gonlin_id g.name AS goblin, t.id AS tribe_id, t.name AS tribe FROM goblins g JOIN tribes t ON g.tribe_id = t.id")
     public class TribeGoblin extends Record {